Frequently Asked Questions

 How do I know how to use Canvas?
 FLVS?

-In each child’s Canvas classroom portal will be orientation videos regarding the use of Canvas.
-It will show how access Canvas as well as how to navigate the platform.
+In each student's Canvas classroom portal, there will be orientation videos regarding the use of Canvas.
+It will show how to access Canvas as well as how to navigate the platform.
 The same is true for the FLVS.
-We have created several introductory videos that help both the student and the parent.
+We have created several introductory videos that help both the student and the parents.
 They must be viewed prior to beginning coursework.

 How does my child's schedule work?
 There are no distinct periods in secondary?

-K-6 students will follow a schedule.
-This schedule will include periods for subject matter as well as built in breaks.
-Students in grade 7-12 have flexible scheduling.
+Students in grades 7-12 have a flexible schedule.
 There are no set times for coursework or live sessions with teachers.
 Office hours will be posted to offer support for students.

 Fees apply when a student takes more classes than are offered in a given day.
 The fee for additional coursework is $160.00 per course.